Copyright 2008-2015 Nokia Networks

 | `Lists Should Be Equal` | ${list1} | ${list2} | ignore_case=True |

-| `Dictionaries Should Be Equal` | ${dict1} | ${dict2} | ignore_case=values |
+| `Dictionaries Should Be Equal` | ${dict1} | ${dict2} | ignore_case=VALUES |

 Notice that some keywords accept also an older ``case_insensitive`` argument